Retail is one of the most innovative industries out there.

 The shelf edge is one of the most important sales influencers.
 Most purchases are made at this point — so you want to make sure your pricing information is accurate.

-With paper labels, changing pricing information is prone to human error.
+A price label is prone to human error.
 It’s also a slow process, and by the time you finish re-labeling, prices might have changed again online.
+This is especially true in regards to pricing electronics in an attempt to compete with online and offline competitors.

 With ESLs though, these changes are easy, so you can capture more sales at the shelf edge.
 You can react competitively to price changes, enable instant promotions, track what promotions work, and protect margins on time-sensitive stock.
 You can even create offers based on where a specific customer is standing in the store with just a few clicks.